-CATNHP is a state funded bond program available to municipalities, non-profit and for-profit sponsors to support rental housing production or rehabilitation.
+CATNHP is a state funded bond program available to the following organizations to support rental housing production or rehabilitation:

 Eligible Activities and Affordability Requirements